');

 About Hollister, ID

-Hollister is a small community in Idaho with a population of 353 residents.
-The median household income is $52,946 per year, which is near the national average.
-The median age in Hollister is 34.9 years.
+Hollister is a small community located in Idaho with a population of 353 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $52,946 per year, which is 30% below the national median of $75,149.
+The median age of 34.9 years is notably younger the US median age of 38.9 years, indicating a younger, often more dynamic population base.

 How Hollister Ranks in Idaho